MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-create-workflows.md

 ## Example of creating a new workflow using existing events

-In the following example a new workflow is made to approve changes to the name of en existing vendor:
+In the following example, a new workflow is made to approve changes to the name of en existing vendor:

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Workflows**, and then choose the related link.
 2. Choose the **New** action.
 The **Workflow** page opens.